-- A: The answer is the rule of fun.
-Be mindful of other players, turn times, and the ability of everyone to share the spotlight.
+- A: We've always had a soft rule on summons.
+That is, be mindful of other players, turn times, and the ability of everyone to share the spotlight.
 If you're cutting into others' fun, it is time to summon fewer creatures.

 - Q: Can I add additional monsters to the monster summoning tables?